Dream it. Build it. Grow it. Sign up now and you'll be up and running on DigitalOcean in just minutes.

 Apple will not publicly comment on this, of course.
 How can a $3 trillion US-based multinational company possibly express concern about the eroding civil liberties of their home country?

 As an individual citizen of the United States, though, I cannot in good conscience recommend a developer come here for WWDC.
-It’s simply not worth taking the chance that some overzealous border control or ICE agent will consider you a threat.
+It’s simply not worth taking the risk that some overzealous border control or ICE agent will consider you a threat.
 No conference is worth that.

 There is something Apple could do to ease any developer anxiety about traveling to the US, while reducing the potentially overwhelming sense of FOMO that may drive many developers to chance it anyway.